Zscaler (NASDAQ:ZS) Issues FY 2022 Earnings Guidance

-Several equities research analysts have recently commented on the stock.
-Wedbush boosted their target price on shares of Zscaler from $240.00 to $320.00 and gave the company an outperform rating in a research note on Monday, August 30th.
-Deutsche Bank Aktiengesellschaft lifted their price target on Zscaler from $282.00 to $325.00 and gave the company a buy rating in a report on Friday, September 10th.
-Morgan Stanley lifted their price target on Zscaler from $215.00 to $275.00 and gave the company an equal weight rating in a report on Friday, September 10th.
-They noted that the move was a valuation call.
-BTIG Research lifted their price target on Zscaler from $279.00 to $324.00 and gave the company a buy rating in a report on Friday, September 10th.
-Finally, Royal Bank of Canada lifted their price target on Zscaler from $225.00 to $300.00 and gave the company an outperform rating in a report on Tuesday, September 7th.
-Eight equities research analysts have rated the stock with a hold rating, nineteen have assigned a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat.com, Zscaler has a consensus rating of Buy and a consensus target price of $288.67.
+Several brokerages recently weighed in on ZS.
+JMP Securities upped their target price on shares of Zscaler from $270.00 to $330.00 and gave the stock an outperform rating in a research note on Friday, September 10th.
+BTIG Research upped their target price on shares of Zscaler from $279.00 to $324.00 and gave the stock a buy rating in a research note on Friday, September 10th.
+Cowen upped their target price on shares of Zscaler from $255.00 to $314.00 and gave the company an outperform rating in a report on Friday, September 10th.
+Canaccord Genuity increased their price target on shares of Zscaler from $300.00 to $340.00 and gave the stock a buy rating in a research note on Friday, September 10th.
+Finally, Bank of America upped their price objective on shares of Zscaler from $260.00 to $310.00 and gave the stock a buy rating in a research report on Friday, September 10th.
+Nine investment analysts have rated the stock with a hold rating, nineteen have given a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $287.86.

-In other news, major shareholder Ajay Mangal sold 150,000 shares of the company’s stock in a transaction that occurred on Wednesday, September 15th.
-The stock was sold at an average price of $272.63, for a total transaction of $40,894,500.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, CEO Jagtar Singh Chaudhry sold 81,568 shares of the company’s stock in a transaction that occurred on Thursday, September 16th.
-The stock was sold at an average price of $268.97, for a total value of $21,939,344.96.
+In other Zscaler news, Director Karen Blasing sold 2,000 shares of the business’s stock in a transaction on Monday, September 27th.
+The shares were sold at an average price of $273.32, for a total transaction of $546,640.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, major shareholder Ajay Mangal sold 150,000 shares of the business’s stock in a transaction on Wednesday, September 15th.
+The shares were sold at an average price of $272.63, for a total transaction of $40,894,500.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 321,329 shares of company stock valued at $86,127,301 over the last quarter.
+Insiders sold 323,329 shares of company stock worth $86,673,941 over the last three months.
 21.40% of the stock is owned by insiders.

 An institutional investor recently raised its position in Zscaler stock.
-Morgan Stanley lifted its stake in shares of Zscaler, Inc. (NASDAQ:ZS) by 1.9% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 344,900 shares of the company’s stock after purchasing an additional 6,365 shares during the period.
-Morgan Stanley owned 0.25% of Zscaler worth $74,520,000 at the end of the most recent quarter.
+Morgan Stanley raised its position in Zscaler, Inc. (NASDAQ:ZS) by 1.9% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 344,900 shares of the company’s stock after purchasing an additional 6,365 shares during the quarter.
+Morgan Stanley owned 0.25% of Zscaler worth $74,520,000 as of its most recent SEC filing.
 Institutional investors and hedge funds own 43.78% of the company’s stock.

 Zscaler, Inc engages in the provision of cloud-based internet security platform.
 It provides integrated and comprehensive solutions to customers using cloud platform, the Zscaler Zero Trust Exchange.
 The firm offers Zcaler internet access, private access, digital experience, and cloud protection.
 The company was founded by Jagtar Singh Chaudhry and K.